oracle/coherence-operator/docs/quickstart.md

  When installing Coherence, refer to the secret and Kubernetes will use that secret when pulling the image.

 > **Note**: Kubernetes secrets are not global means any kubernetes secret is created will be scoped to a namesapce so if you do not specify namespace when creating kubernetes secret, kubernetes will create secret under `default` namespace.
-So, if you are installing coherence cluster in a specific namespace then you also need to create docker-registry secret in that namespace by passing --namespace option to `kubectl create secret` command mentioned above.
+So, if you are installing coherence cluster in a specific namespace then you also need to create docker-registry secret in that namespace by passing --namespace option to `kubectl create secret` command shown above.

 ### Use Helm to Install Coherence